 write erase command to clear the current

 reload now to reboot the switch.
 When the switch comes

 up you will see it enter ZTP Mode and begin sending DHCP requests on all interfaces.

 I want to provision my switch based upon its System MAC Address.

 Log into your (v)EOS node to get its MAC Address.
-If it’s in ZTP Mode, just log in with username admin:
+If it’s in ZTP Mode, just log in

 switch-name> show version